MartsyniukOlena/sportify/README.md

 __Wishlist:__

 It gathers and presents all products that the user likes for later access.
 It enhances user experience by providing an organized and visually appealing way to browse through saved products.
 User can remove the product from the wishlist by clicking on the heart.
+It is available for registered users only.

 ![Favorite Products](readme-media/wishlist.png)

 __My profile:__

-The purpose of a profile page is to view and update their profile information and view order history.
+The purpose of a profile page is to view and update users' default delivery information and view order history.
 It is convenient to store default delivery information to simplify the checkout process for users.
 The order history allows users to keep track of their past purchases, making it easier for them to review previous orders.
+It is available for registered users only.

 ![My Profile](readme-media/my-profile.png)

 __Product Detail Page__

-The page displays detailed information about a specific product, including its image, title, description, category, average rating, price, size if applicable, quantity, navigation buttons "Keep Shopping" and "Add to Bag", Rating Form(for registered users),Leave a comment form(for registered users), and comments itself.
+The page displays detailed information about a specific product, including its image, title, description, category, average rating, price, size if applicable, quantity, navigation buttons "Keep Shopping" and "Add to Bag", Add to Wishlist or Remove from Wishlist(for registered users), Rating Form(for registered users),Leave a comment form(for registered users), and comments itself.

 Provides users with comprehensive information about the product, helping them decide whether to buy it.